 While these knives aren’t something you’d want to baton with (get a fixed blade for that unless you’re Advanced Knife Bro), nonlocking folders are a great option for an EDC.
 You don’t have to settle for an old Case knife either (not that there’s anything wrong with that).
 You can now get a modern-looking slipjoint that uses higher end materials.

 Here are some of the best modern EDC slipjoints currently available.

 Unfortunately, Spyderco recently did away with many of its best slipjoint models — such as the Pingo and the PITS.
 OK, so the PITS isn’t really a slipjoint, but it’s still a nonlocking folder.
 However, the sub brand of Spyderco called Byrd Knives has an inexpensive slipjoint called the Tern that features a modern look.

 The knife is essentially a cheaper version of the UK Penknife.

-The Proper is an example of a newer slipjoint that borrows off the designs of the past while upgrading materials.
-This modern take on the classics has an S30V blade with a nail nick and either G10 or Micarta scales.
+The Federalist is an example of a newer slipjoint that borrows off the designs of the past while upgrading materials.
+This modern take on the classics has a CPM 154 blade with a nail nick and Micarta scales.
 What really separates this is the ability to take it apart without much effort — something few traditionals allow.